 I lived in Anchorage for 10 years and spent much of that time climbing in and on the spine of the state, the Alaska Range.
 Three times I stood atop the mountain the Athabaskans call Denali, “the great one.”
 During that decade, I mountaineered for more than half a year on that magnificent state’s highest peaks.
 It was there that I took in my own insignificance while living amid rock and ice, sleeping atop glaciers that creaked and moaned as they slowly ground their way toward lower elevations.

-largest coastal mountain range in the world and the highest peak in North America.
+Alaska contains the largest coastal mountain range in the world and the highest peak in North America.
 It has more coastline than the entire contiguous 48 states combined and is big enough to hold the state of Texas two and a half times over.
 It has the largest population of bald eagles in the country.
 It has 430 kinds of birds along with the brown bear, the largest carnivorous land mammal in the world, and other species ranging from the pygmy shrew that weighs less than a penny to gray whales that come in at 45 tons.
 Species that are classified as “endangered” in other places are often found in abundance in Alaska.

 Now, a dozen years after I left my home state and landed in Baghdad to begin life as a journalist and nine years after definitively abandoning Alaska, I find myself back.
 I wish it was to climb another mountain, but this time, unfortunately, it’s because I seem increasingly incapable of escaping the long and destructive reach of the U.S. military.